SteveArtavia/production-control-app/README.md

     └── README.md

-## Créditos
+## Credits

 * Steve Artavia
-* Librerías y frameworks de terceros mencionados en la sección "Tecnologías Utilizadas".
+* Third-party libraries and frameworks mentioned in the "Technologies Used" section.